RECTOR-LABS/recMEV-installer/README.md

 ## Overview

 recMEV installer package provides an automated way to install the recMEV binary on your system.
-It is designed for Linux systems.
+It is designed for Linux systems and installs to your user's local binary directory (`~/.local/bin`).

 ## Components